ad17171717/ad17171717.github.io/README.md

-# Personal Website for Adrian Dolinay
+# An aspiring STEM geek